Adityaninja/song_recommendation/README.md

 Objective:
-A song recommendation system using content and collaborative filtering
+A song recommendation system using collaborative and popularity based recommendation.